AaltoSciComp/scicomp-docs/rse/procedures/finance-practicalities.rst

     The person is [USERNAME/EMAIL].
-They can be added to Halli and they will directly allocate their salary to this project based on time worked, or costs can be paid by internal charging - please let us know.
+They can be added to Halli and they will directly allocate their salary to this project based on time worked.
 Please also let us know any requirements (maximum amount of time, valid months, etc.)  Richard Darst (cc:ed) can answer any more questions about this.

+    (Costs can also be paid by internal charging, if that is easier.)

 Checklist:

 * Project discussed with researcher (and research software engineer, if relevant)
+* Decide how time will be spent

+  * Bill time to the Halli project whenever needed (flexible, but total cost is unknown and specific time isn't reserved in advance)
+  * Schedule xx% time for a certain time period (fixed cost, but it may not match up with the pace of your project)

 * Initial request sent to your controller to confirm funds are available
-* Request for getting started sent to your controller, RSE controller, and...
+* Request for setup sent to your controller, RSE controller, RSE lead (Richard Darst).
-* Details relayed back to research software engineer
+* Details relayed back to RSE lead / research software engineer.